ewhiteman27/CS180-Final-Project---Markeplace/Tests.md

 2. Chose 'Log in Into Existing Account' option.
 3. Enter username credential.
 4. Enter password credential.
+5. Confirms the user is logged in with message "Log in Successful!".
-5. Confirms the user is either a seller and says "Welcome Seller!"
+6. Confirms the user is either a seller and says "Welcome Seller!"
-6. Chose 'Create New Product' option.
+7. Chose 'Create New Product' option.
-7. Enter name of store.
+8. Enter name of store.
-8. Enter product name.
+9. Enter product name.
-9. Enter product description.
+10. Enter product description.
-10. Enter product quanitity.
+11. Enter product quanitity.
-11. Enter product price.
+12. Enter product price.

 Expected result: Application reads 'Product was created!'.
 Test Status: Passed.